LiberatorUSA/GUCEF/dependencies/redis-plus-plus/README.md

 ```
 tcp://[[username:]password@]host[:port][/db]

+redis://[[username:]password@]host[:port][/db]

 unix://[[username:]password@]path-to-unix-domain-socket[/db]
 ```

 The *scheme* and *host* parts are required, and others are optional.
-If you're connecting to Redis with Unix Domain Socket, you should use the *unix* scheme, otherwise, you should use *tcp* scheme.
+If you're connecting to Redis with Unix Domain Socket, you should use the *unix* scheme, otherwise, you should use *tcp* or *redis* scheme.
 The following is a list of default values for those optional parts:

 - username: *default*
 - password: empty string, i.e. no password
 - port: 6379
 - db: 0

+**NOTE**: If your password or username contains '@', or your username contains ':', you cannot construct `Redis` object with URI.
+Because *redis-plus-plus* will incorrectly parse the URI.
+In this case, you need to use `ConnectionOptions` to construct `Redis` object.

 **NOTE**: [Redis 6.0 supports ACL](https://redis.io/topics/acl), and you can specify a username for the connection.
 However, before Redis 6.0, you cannot do that.